-Should a student wish to make any changes following the submission of their final Options Form, these should be made formally in writing or via email, signed by the student and parent/carer.
-We will begin accepting changes from Monday 5th June-Friday 16th June 2023 (inclusive) addressed to Mr Madajczyk, Assistant Principal.
+Should a student wish to make any changes following the submission of their final Options Form, these should be made formally in writing and signed by the student and their parent/carer.
+We will begin accepting changes from Monday 3rd June to Friday 7th June 2024 (inclusive) addressed to Mr Madajczyk, Assistant Principal.
 Requests will be considered in strict order of receipt.